 General information

-Some of the basic steps that you may take for your trial include: making an opening statement, submitting evidence, calling witnesses and asking them questions, cross examining witnesses called by the other side, making objections, and making a closing argument.
+Some of the basic steps that you may take for your trial include: making an opening statement, submitting documents or images as exhibits, calling witnesses and asking them questions, cross examining witnesses called by the other side, making or defending against objections, and making a closing argument.
 Since every trial is different, you may need additional steps.

 This information focuses on Superior Court bench trials (where the judge, not a jury, decides your case).
 You should also consult with the judicial assistant for your assigned judge to find out about any specific requirements of that judge.